What’s a Prenup?

 Prenups are not just for the rich and famous like Jeff and Mackenzie Bezos, even though I think that right about now, Jeff wishes he had one, and Mackenzie may be glad that they do not.
 Prenups can also help the average person avoid a messy, lengthy, and expensive divorce.
 For example, consider the advantages of a prenuptial agreement in the following situations:

 - If you own assets and/or property before your marriage.

 - If your partner has a lot of debt.

-- With the rise in student loans and the amount of people in credit card debt, it is important to protect yourself from creditors.
-A prenup can ensure that your partner’s debt stays their
+- With the rise in student loans and the number of people in credit card debt, it is important to protect yourself from creditors.
+A prenup can ensure that your partner’s debt stays theirs

 - You are starting your business.